mesosphere/dcos-docs-site/pages/services/edge-lb/getting-started/installing/index.md

 <a name="create-local-repo"></a>

-# Deploying using a local catalog
+# Deploy using a local catalog
 If you have an isolated network that cannot connect directly to the internet, you need to deploy a local catlog containing your own set of packages.
 To create the local catalog, you must build a customized Docker image repository before you can add the Edge-LB packages.

 For detailed instructions about creating a local catalog, see [DC/OS universe deployment](/1.13/administering-clusters/deploying-a-local-dcos-universe/#certified).